-Calling all pickle lovers!
-This dill pickle dip is a savory dip that takes all the tasty flavors of a fried pickle to the next level in the form of a creamy, dreamy dip topped with toasted breadcrumbs and crispy French fried onions!
+JUMP TO RECIPECalling all pickle lovers!
+This dill pickle dip takes all the tasty flavors of a fried pickle to the next level in the form of a creamy dip with toasted breadcrumbs and crushed fried onions in the topping, as well as some folded in the dip for crunch!

 Ingredients